 Our travel expenses in Indonesia were greatly increased because of our transport costs, which, when compared to the transport costs incurred in other Southeast Asian countries, were high.
 We found that this figure compares well to the cost of transport in the Philippines, another country which is an archipelago is spread over a vast territory.

 Air transport in between different islands

 Just like the Philippines, Indonesia is made up of thousands of islands, and although local ferries (called Pelni) transporting goods and people between some of the remote islands are sometimes available, they are not frequent and we did not find their schedule to be practical many a time.

 We resorted to using flights as our main means of transport between islands, resulting in a total of 19 flights during our 4 months’ stay in Indonesia.
-Fast ferries to some of the islands are also available but a fast ferry journey does not come cheap.
+Fast ferries to some of the islands are also available but a fast ferry journey does not come cheap and contributed significantly to our Indonesia travel budget.
 In the Banda islands, using a ferry was more expensive than air travel.

 Land transport in between different regions

 When traveling in between different towns along the same Indonesian island, we found minivans and buses to be convenient although incredibly uncomfortable sometimes.
 Traveling for 17 hours in an overcrowded minivan between Lake Toba and Bukittinggi on Sumatra was our worst transport experience in Indonesia, and we most definitely do not advise any of our readers to make the same journey.